 Dynasty Handbag, the performative alter ego of artist Jibz Cameron, returns to the stage after more than a year to host her acclaimed extravaganza, Weirdo Night.
-Join us for an evening of raucous performance and comedy featuring Amelia Bande, Marawa Ibrahim, Phranc, Jaquita Ta’le, and Francesca D’Uva.
-Delicious plant-based takes on classic comfort foods will be available for purchase courtesy of Compton Vegan.
+Join us for an evening of raucous performance and comedy featuring Amelia Bande, Marawa Ibrahim, Phranc, Francesca D’Uva, and Christopher Craig.

 Jibz Cameron is a performer, visual artist, and actor.
 Her multi-media performance work as alter ego Dynasty Handbag has spanned over 15 years and has been presented at arts venues such as The New Museum of Contemporary Art, The Broad Museum, The Hammer Museum, REDCAT, The Kitchen, BAM, the Museum of Contemporary Art LA, and Centre Pompidou among others.
 She has been heralded by The New York Times as “the funniest and most pitch perfect performance seen in years” and “outrageously smart, grotesque and innovative” by The New Yorker.
 She has written and produced numerous performance pieces, dozens of video works, and 2 albums of original music.
 Cameron produces and hosts Weirdo Night, a monthly comedy and performance event in Los Angeles.
 She is a 2020 Creative Capital Grant awardee and a 2021 United States Artist Award recipient.
 She is currently in development on a short series with FX titled Garbage Castle.
 Her film Weirdo Night, directed by Mariah Garnett (a movie version of the live show) is an official 2021 Sundance Film Festival selection.
 Her first solo drawing exhibition is currently on view online with Maccarone Gallery.
 She lives in Los Angeles with 2 evil dogs.